 Desktop videoconferencing allows you to participate in video- and audio-enabled meetings from your computer.

 To participate in an H.323 videoconference from your desktop computer, you will need:

 - Desktop videoconferencing hardware and software installed on your

-Note: If you are on a Windows machine and have an IU Network ID, UITS recommends using Lync; see At IU, how can I create or join a videoconference?
-In Mac OS X, UITS recommends using Movi.
+Note: If you are on a Windows machine and have an IU Network ID, UITS recommends using Lync; see Using Microsoft Lync to connect to videoconference rooms.
+In Mac OS X, UITS recommends using Jabber Video (Movi).